aselshall/rm/hw/proposal-outline.md

 - and any additional material that supports your proposal

 **Note:** For your research proposal in this course, a Data Management Plan is required, other items listed above are optional and as applicable.

+## Research proposal rubric
+[This rubric](https://aselshall.github.io/rm/hw/proposal-rubric) is your guide for developing a high-quality research proposal that meets professional standards.

 ## Download sample proposal
 You can download and review the sample proposal provided as a reference: [Download Sample Proposal](proposal-sample1.pdf)